foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 # ffem-app-integration-sample
 This sample app shows how to run a ffem Match test from your app

-# Setup
+# Run the app

-1. Clone and open this project in Android Studio
 1. Install ffem Match app on the phone [from Play store](https://play.google.com/store/apps/details?id=io.ffem.match)
-1. Build and run this project app on the same phone [How to run apps](https://developer.android.com/training/basics/firstapp/running-app)
+1. Clone and run this project on the same phone [How to run apps](https://developer.android.com/training/basics/firstapp/running-app)

-# Using the app

-1. Launch ffem Integration app and click <b>Launch Test</b>
+1. Click <b>Launch Test</b>
-2. Follow the prompts to complete the test
+1. Complete the water or soil test
-4. Click <b>Save</b> and a json result will be returned to the integrated app
+1. Click <b>Save</b> to get the result in your app

    ![RunTest](https://github.com/foundation-for-environmental-monitoring/ffem-app-integration-sample/assets/4124856/fc0817d6-6dd6-4e35-86e0-dbd5194ca587)

 # The code

-- The code required for integration is in the MainActivity class
-- 'setupTestInformation' shows how to setup the data required before calling the external app
+- 'setupTestInformation' in the MainActivity class shows how to set up the data
 - 'launchTest' shows how to launch the external app
 - 'displayResult' shows how to extract the json result returned
 - Copy the above functions to your app code and make changes to the test data as required